kupresanin99/Project423/README.md

 **Notes**

 	1. I found some CSS a few weeks ago to make my html table look pretty.
 Forgot the source.
-	2. All other code is mine.
+	2. All other code is original.
-	3. Logging and testing made it to the icebox.
+	3. Logging and testing made it to the icebox.  ¯\_(ツ)_/¯
+	4. The model is repeatable on any given day - seeding with datetime.now().day().